A reminder of our Heavenly Record Store Day releases that will be landing in participating record shops next month!

 After releasing all three of Cherry Ghost’s albums, as well as the singular LP from Simon’s other project Out Cold, we asked Cherry Ghost to perform as part of our 25th birthday celebrations back in 2015.
-Now, five years later, we can all relive that special evening, immortalised on wax.
+Now, five years later, we can all relive that special matinee performance, immortalised on wax.

 Live At The Trades Club, Hebden Bridge sees Simon joined by Christian Madden and Grenville Harrop on keys and percussion for a stripped back, laid bare engagement with pure songsmith magic.
 Across two LPs, the trio cover much ground with classics like ‘4AM’, ‘People Help the People’, and ‘Mathematics’, as well as seldom heard B-sides and tracks from Simon’s other project Out Cold.
 Overall this collection makes a serious case for Aldred being massively underrated in the canon of classic songwriters.
-We can’t wait for Cherry Ghost’s return to the Trades this April.

 In 1994, Terry Hall (The Specials, Fun Boy Three, etc.) released his first solo album, Home.
 Now, 26 years later, we present its long overdue debut on vinyl.